 Local License Server

 We offer an on-premise license server solution for facilities with air-gapped computers.
-Available for Linux, FreeBSD, macOS, and Windows, the Local License Server acts as a floating license server for client licenses.
+Available for Linux, FreeBSD, macOS, and Windows, the Local License Server ("LLS") acts as a floating license server for client licenses.

 Preliminaries